 Listed below is a partial list of scholarships available to Helena College students.
-A complete and up-to-date list can be found on the Helena College website.
+A complete and up-to-date list can be found on the Financial Aid Forms & Policies-HC.
 Some scholarships are offered by the College and others are offered by community organizations, business firms, endowment funds, etc. For more information, students should contact the Financial Aid Office.